 I am a Coloradoan who recently relocated to San Diego from the Tidewater area of Virginia.
-A homeschooler as a child, I've spent time in homeschool, public, and private education.
-As a high schooler, I tutored middle schoolers in reading and comprehension several days a week.
-As a college student, I worked with underpriviliged ESL students in an afterschool program that helped them with their homework and typing schools while providing a fun, safe, and stimulating environment.
-(I was also the... [more]
+A homeschooler as a child, I've spent time in home school, public, and private education.
+In high school, I tutored middle school students in reading and comprehension several days a week.
+As a college student, I worked with underprivileged ESL students in an afterschool program that helped them with their homework and typing schools while providing a fun, safe, and stimulating environment.
+(I was also ... [more]

 Government & Politics

 I graduated with honors from Regis University with a B.A. in Politics and with magna cum laude honors from the prestigious Josef Korbel School of International Studies at the University of Denver (named for former Secretary of State Madeline Albright's father; she and former Secretary of State Condeleeza Rice are both alumnae of the school).
 There, I studied International Studies, with concentrations in both International and Comparative Politics and graduated with emphases in Intelligence, Security, Global Health, and Professional Communications.

 I've also recently relocated from the East Coast, where I worked in a library, helping children and parents find age-appropriate literature and learning to work the Dewey Decimal System for the first time.
 It's magical to watch a child unlock words and comprehension and see all the worlds available to them in books!

 I love to open the world of history, government and politics, and social studies to students of all ages and levels; it truly is one of my great loves in life.
 I'm an avid reader and a fantastic writer; a theater nerd - I love to bring history, politics, government, and social studies to life and show its impact in a myriad of ways...whether diagramming the different systems of government or following a bill from start to finish or impersonating a historical figure, however I can make the subject come alive, I'm happy to pursue it.